 The best Krakow things to do

-Krakow is one of Europe’s most interesting cities, full of history, culture and a buzzing energy anytime of time.
+Krakow is one of Europe’s most interesting cities, full of history, culture and a buzzing energy anytime of the day.
 Whether you’re a history lover, foodie or looking for a fun weekend getaway, Krakow has it all!
-Based on our own weekend in Krakow trip, our carefully crafted Krakow itinerary covers all the top Krakow things to do.
-From the medieval streets of the Old Town to some hidden gems you won’t want to miss.
-There’s also a detailed Krakow itinerary, for spending 1 – 4 days in Krakow at the end to help you make the most of your visit!
+Based on our own weekend in Krakow, our carefully crafted Krakow itinerary covers all the top things to do.
+From the medieval streets of the Old Town to hidden gems you won’t want to miss.
+There’s also a detailed Krakow itinerary, for spending 1 – 4 days in Krakow to help you make the most of your trip!

 1. Explore the Old Town (Stare Miasto)